 Plasma is the watery fluid that that transports cells.
 Plasma transfusions replace lost blood volume, help maintain blood pressure, and assist in clotting.
 Plasma can be separated from a whole blood donation or collected as part of an automated procedure.
 Plasma can be frozen for up to a year and thawed for transfusion use or in the manufacturing of vaccines and other life-saving pharmaceutical products.
 If your blood type is AB, your donation of plasma, in conjunction with platelets, is most needed.
 You can donate plasma with Shepeard once a month.

 A Word About Donating Plasma With Shepeard:

 When you donate plasma with Shepeard, your donation does the most good.
-This is because your volunteer blood donation with Shepeard can be transfused into patients in one of the local hospitals right here where we all live and work.
+This is because paid plasma donations are rarely, if ever, transfused into patients in hospitals.
+Shepeard is the only provider of blood and blood products to 21 local hospitals & 3 emergency helicopter services for the state of Georgia, right here where we all live and work.

 The Food and Drug Administration requires that blood bags are labeled either "paid" or "volunteer" because a volunteer blood donation is considered to have a lower risk than a paid blood donation.
 Shepeard, a 501 (c) 3 non-profit serving local hospitals for nearly 40 years, is licensed for volunteer blood donations only.
 Medical teams in our area transfuse volunteer blood into patients.
 You can donate plasma every four weeks.
 Contact Melinda Woodell at: (706) 737-4551 or email@example.com.